nfagan/grove-public/README.md

 ## build

-1. Open a new terminal window (command + space, search for terminal).
-Press command + t to open a new terminal tab, in case you were using the same terminal window from above.
+1. Open a new terminal window.
 The following commands can be copied and pasted into this window.
 2. Clone (download) this repository using git:
 ```bash
 cd ~/Downloads